William Kirkcaldy of Grange: Mary, Darnley, and Bothwell

 Kirkcaldy was knighted at Holyrood Palace by Mary, Queen of Scots on 8 February 1562 during the festivities at the wedding of the queen's half-brother Lord James Stewart and Agnes Keith.
 He opposed Queen Mary's marriage with Lord Darnley, and was associated with her half-brother, Lord James, now Earl of Moray, during the Chaseabout Raid.
 For his participation in this rebellion, he was forced for a short time to seek refuge in England.
 He returned to Scotland, and was an accessory to the murder of Rizzio.
 He had no share in Darnley's assassination.

 Kirkcaldy was opposed to Mary's marriage with Bothwell and regarded the proceedings in the Scottish Parliament with dismay.
 He wrote to the Earl of Bedford, an English diplomat, that Mary did not care if she lost France, England and Scotland for Bothwell's sake, and Mary had said she would go with him to the world's end in a petticoat;sho caris not to lose France Ingland and her owne countrie for him, and sall go with him to the warldes ende in ane white peticote or she leve him.
 Elizabeth however disapproved of Kirkcaldy's opinions of a fellow queen as if she were "worse than any common woman".
 Yet Kirkcaldy was one of the lords who banded themselves together to rescue Mary after her marriage with Bothwell.
-After the fight at Carberry Hill the queen surrendered herself to Kirkcaldy.
+After the Carberry Hill the queen surrendered to Kirkcaldy.
 Bothwell escaped and Kirkcaldy sailed in pursuit with William Murray of Tullibardine to Shetland.
 He was made Lord High Admiral of Scotland for the time.
 Some of their ships came from Dundee, including the James, the Primrose, and the Robert.
+Edinburgh town council lent him their guns.
 He was determined to capture Bothwell and declared to the Earl of Bedford, Governor of Berwick:Albeit I be na gud seeman, I promes unto your lordschip, gyf I may anes enconter with hym eyther be see or land, he sall eyther carre me with hym, or ellis I sall bryng hym dead or quik to Edinbrucht.

 However, they did not meet, Kirkcaldy's ship, the Lion, ran aground north of Bressay.
 The Unicorn, belonging to Andrew Lamb of Leith, was also lost.
 Sir James Balfour surrendered Edinburgh Castle to Regent Moray, and William Kirkcaldy was appointed as keeper.

 After Mary escaped from imprisonment at Lochleven Castle, his military command was mainly responsible for her defeat at the Battle of Langside.
 Kirkcaldy seems to have believed that a peaceful settlement with Mary was possible.
 He was influenced by William Maitland of Lethington.
 In September 1569 Kirkcaldy released Maitland by a stratagem from his confinement in Edinburgh Castle.
 Kirkcaldy was now vehemently suspected by his former allies.